KELONMYOSA/KELONMYOSA/README.md

 My name is Vlad Samoilenko.
 I'm a novice QA automation engineer.
 I moved into IT, taking up automation of the design of buildings and structures (BIM), by writing Dynamo + Python scripts.
-Now I'm taking a course at [QA.GURU](https://qa.guru), where they teach us how to develop autotests, build infrastructure, visualize test results, and test management.
+I have completed courses from [QA.GURU](https://qa.guru), where they taught us how to develop autotests, build infrastructure, visualize test results, and test management.
 You can find me on [<img src="assets/Telegram.svg" height="24px" align="center">](https://t.me/KELONMYOSA), or on [<img src="https://github.com/KELONMYOSA/KELONMYOSA/blob/main/assets/vk.svg" height="20px" align="center">](https://vk.com/kelonmyosa)